reactjs/React.NET/site/jekyll/getting-started/tutorial.md

 Server-side rendering means that your application initially renders the components on the server-side, rather than fetching data from the server and rendering using JavaScript.
 This enhances the performance of your application since the user will see the initial state immediately.

-We need to make some motifications to `CommentBox` to support server-side rendering.
+We need to make some modifications to `CommentBox` to support server-side rendering.
 Firstly, we need to accept an `initialData` prop, which will be used to set the initial state of the component, rather than doing an AJAX request.
 We also need to remove the `loadCommentsFromServer` call from `componentDidMount`, since it is no longer required.

 ```javascript{28}
 var CommentBox = React.createClass({